Gadsden County, Florida: Politics

-Due to its majority-black population, Gadsden County is the most reliably Democratic county in Florida.
-It is also the strongest Democratic county in Florida, giving Democrats higher margins than even in highly populated urban counties like Broward, despite having a population of 43,826.
+Gadsden is the strongest Democratic county in Florida, giving Democrats higher margins than even in highly populated urban counties like Broward, despite having a population of 43,826.
 No Democratic gubernatorial or presidential candidate has received less than 60% of the vote in the county since 1992, even for those who lost in landslides statewide.

 In the 2022 gubernatorial election, it was one of only five counties in the state to vote for Democratic nominee Charlie Crist over incumbent Republican governor Ron DeSantis, and it was the only one to give Crist more than 60% of the vote.
 Crist lost statewide by 19.4%.
 Similarly, in the 2024 presidential election it was the only county to give Kamala Harris over 60% of the vote, and one of only six counties won by Harris.
 Harris lost statewide by 13%.

 According to the secretary of state's office, Democrats maintain a massive majority of registered voters in Gadsden County.
 As of May 23, 2022, the county has the highest percentage of registered Democrats of all counties in Florida.
 The last Republican to win a majority in the county was Richard Nixon in his landslide 1972 victory.
 As a measure of how strongly Democratic the county is, Gadsden was the solitary Florida county to vote against Reagan in 1984 and George Bush in 1988, even as both won in statewide landslides.